dg/texy/texy.compact/readme.txt

 texy-compact.php
 ----------------

-This is one-file version of Texy!, useful when you don't want to modify library, but just use it.
+This is shrinked single-file version of Texy!, useful when you don't want to modify library, but just use it.

+This is exactly the same as normal version, just only comments and whitespace are removed.